What Is Diazepam?

 Drugs from the diazepine family tend to result in longer detox durations than other medication, due to the high tolerance level which rapidly develops with most users.

-Diazepam also has a long “half-life”, of around 2-5 days – meaning it stays in the bloodstream longer than other illicit drugs.
+Long acting Benzodiazepine has a long “half-life”, of around 2-5 days – which means that it stays in the bloodstream longer than other illicit drugs.

 - For those on the smallest, most occasional Diazepam usage, 14 days can help to alleviate initial withdrawal symptoms.

-Secondary withdrawal symptoms, such as post-acute psychiatric symptoms, can persist for up to 18 months, depending on severity, frequency, and recency of usage.
+Secondary symptoms of withdrawal, such as post-acute psychiatric symptoms, can persist for up to 18 months, depending on severity, frequency, and recency of usage.
+This also includes post acute withdrawal syndrome.

-Nice guidelines currently indicate extended withdrawal treatment guidelines of 20-40 weeks withdrawal schedule from 20mg diazepam per day.
-However, this is not in a controlled setting such as residential rehabilitation.
+Nice guidelines (1) currently indicate extended valium withdrawal timeline of 20-40 weeks withdrawal schedule from 20mg diazepam per day.
+However, this is not in a controlled setting such as inpatient programs.

-In addition, detox duration can be influenced greatly by a number of personal factors, such as:
+In addition, the valium withdrawal duration can be influenced greatly by a number of personal factors, such as:

 - Pre-existing psycho-social issues